tadscottsmith/trunk-recorder/docs/Plugins.md

 > As new plugins are developed, authors are encouraged to add to the below tables by submitting a PR to this document.

 #### External Plugins
-Plugins that are built out-of-tree and installed seperately from Trunk Recorder:
+Plugins that are built out-of-tree and installed separately from Trunk Recorder:
 | Plugin Name / Link                                                                              | Description                                                                                                               |
 | ----------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |
 | [MQTT Status](https://github.com/robotastic/trunk-recorder-mqtt-status)                         | Publishes the current status of a Trunk Recorder instance over MQTT                                                       |